mistrmochov/magiskWaydroid/README.md

  Note: With this script you get only one version of Magisk, which is Magisk Delta 26.3 (Not Kitsune Mask).
 Magisk Delta fully works and you can install all the sweet stuff and modules you want.

  **Install instructions**
+ First please make sure, that your Waydroid is installed and initialized!
  ```shell
 git clone https://github.com/mistrmochov/magiskWaydroid
 chmod +x magiskinstall.sh